anton-giguz/cronlike/README.md

 ### Database

-A log event inserts a new row in the table `log` that has these columns:
+A log event inserts a new row into the table `log` that has these columns:
 * `date    TEXT` as `yyyy-MM-dd HH:mm:ss`
 * `command TEXT` as is
 * `result  TEXT` - same as in file